 Simon Toparovsky was born in Philadelphia in 1951.
 After attending the California College of Arts and Crafts and the University of California, Berkeley, he apprenticed to hand bookbinders in the U.S. and England.
 In 1976 he was invited to head the new apprenticeship program at the Center for Book Arts in New York.
 While living and teaching there he created a body of artworks, one-of-a-kind books, that are recognized for their craftsmanship, innovation with materials and for pushing the conceptual boundaries of the field.
 These works are included in many public collections.
 His Tikal Codex was acquired by the Cooper-Hewitt, National Design Museum of the Smithsonian Institution and awarded the special designation “first book as art for the permanent collection.”

-Toparovsky has focused on narrative sculpture since he moved to Los Angeles in 1981.
+Toparovsky began to focus on narrative sculpture when he moved to Los Angeles in 1981.
 Working with wax and clay, found objects, manipulated plants and textiles, he has created cast bronze panels, figures and mixed media compositions which stand alone and are used as elements for site-specific installations.
-He has been commissioned to create private art gardens and large scale public works.
+He has been commissioned to create private art gardens, significant icons for the Catholic Church and large scale public works.

 Since the 1970s his art has been exhibited internationally and acquired for many collections including the Museum of Modern Art and the Metropolitan Museum of Art, in New York; the Getty Center and the Los Angeles County Museum of Art; Centre Pompidou, Beaubourg and the Bibliothèque Nationale in Paris.
-Among his awards, there have been seven grants from the National Endowment for the Arts, including two Visual Artist Fellowships; two Arts/Industry Residencies at Kohler Company; patronage and exhibition sponsorship from the Ministries of Culture of Italy, Russia, France, Lithuania and the U.S..
+Among his awards there have been seven grants from the National Endowment for the Arts, including two Visual Artist Fellowships; two Arts/Industry Residencies at Kohler Company; a year-long artist residency at the Virginia Museum of Fine Art, Richmond; patronage and exhibition sponsorship from the Ministries of Culture of Italy, Russia, France, Lithuania and the U.S..
 In 1998, he was awarded the commission to create the life-size bronze crucifix for the main altar of the Cathedral of Our Lady of the Angels, which was consecrated in September 2002.

-Toparovsky has been living and working in Los Angeles and Milan since 2000.
+For twenty years (2000-2020) Toparovsky lived and worked in both Los Angeles and Milan.
 In 2002 he began a series of collaborations with Italian painter, Ariel Soulé.
-While each of them has maintained their independent career, they developed a project together, Chiasmo— painting and sculpture combined as unique works of art.
-Toparovsky and Soulé’s most recent exhibition La Colonna Infame debuted at the Museum of Contemporary Art, St. Petersburg, Russia in 2011 and travelled in Russia and Europe through 2014.
+While each of them maintained independent careers, they developed a project together, Chiasmo— painting and sculpture combined as unique works of art.
+Their last exhibition, La Colonna Infame, debuted at the Museum of Contemporary Art, St. Petersburg, Russia in 2011 and travelled to museums in Russia and Europe through 2014.